10 tips for Email Signature Certification Images

 If you were awarded a certification in 2008 and you’re still using it in your email signature, it’s time to remove it.

 Only use certifications and qualifications that are timely and current as they will have much more value.
 Recipients won’t be interested in something you were awarded 10 years ago and might think it is a little tragic that you’re still promoting it.

 If you think adding certifications or any type of image to email signatures sounds laborious, use one of Exclaimer’s cutting-edge email signature software solutions.

-Whether you are on G Suite, Office 365 or Exchange, we have a solution that will make updating email signatures quick and easy.
+Whether you are on G Suite, Microsoft 365 (formerly Office 365) or Exchange, we have a solution that will make updating email signatures quick and easy.
 You can add an image to an email signature within moments and then deploy it to all users’ via a central console.
 It really is that simple!

 How Exclaimer Can Help: